MULTIDISCIPLINARY TEAMS

 Environmental Engineer and Water Resources and Environmental Management Specialist

-Diana is a water and sanitation professional with over 11 years of international experience in optimizing water treatment plants, diagnosing, supporting, and monitoring water, sewage, and waste utility companies, developing sectoral reports, conducting technical studies on water and sewerage, preparing environmental impact studies, and evaluating projects and programs.
+Diana is a water and sanitation professional with more than 12 years of international experience in optimising and operating water treatment plants, diagnosing, supporting and monitoring water, sewerage and sanitation service providers, developing sector reports, technical studies on water and sewerage systems, environmental impact studies and project evaluations.

 Marie